AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 ## Notes on work in progress

 - [ ] Fix remaining keyboard buttons.
-- [ ] Try Wacom pen third-party drivers.
 - [ ] Fix Yoga conversion — if possible.
-- [ ] Check if GPRW fix is needed.
-Doesn't seem to be any sleep problems though.
 - [ ] Cosmetic stuff injection in DeviceProperties.
 - [ ] Increase max VRAM?
 Set `framebuffer-unifiedmem` to 0xFFFFFFFF or other.
-Default one is 1.5 Gb or more?
+Default one is 1.5 Gb.
-- [ ] LAlt works like RAlt — check keyboard events, remap if needed/possible.
 - [ ] Try to enable hibernation.
 - [ ] Final cleaning: removing serial, public repo, etc.